4.8 out of 5 Stars on TrustPilot

 1m2

 EWI Pro recommends that you install one fixing per corner, with an additional two in the middle of the insulation board.
 Plastic fixings should be used with the XPS insulation system as they significantly reduce thermal bridging.
-The fixings are available in a wide range of lengths to accommodate different thicknesses of insulation.
+The fixings are available in a wide range of lengths to accommodate different insulation thicknesses.
+The fixings are installed in this pattern so that they go through the adhesive, not just the board.
+This adds strength to the overall system.

 Coverage:

 Plastic pin fixings are the recommended fixing for XPS insulation.
-These come in boxes of 200 or 100 depending on the length.
+Depending on the length, these come in boxes of 200 or 100.

 For insulating below the DPC with XPS insulation, we recommend using the EWI-226 Aquabase in the basecoat layer again for added protection against damp and water penetration.